emews/emews-project-creator/README.md

  * `data` - date required by the model and algorithm (inputs, etc.).
  * `etc` - additional code used by EMEWS
- * `ext` - swift-t extensions, including the default emews utility code extension as well as the EQ/R and EQ/Py extensions
+ * `ext` - Swift/T extensions, including the default emews utility code extension as well as the EQ/R and EQ/Py extensions
- * `python` - python code (e.g., model exploration algorithms written in python)
+ * `python` - Python code (e.g., model exploration algorithms written in Python)
- * `python\test` - tests of the python code
+ * `python\test` - tests of the Python code
  * `R` - R code (e.g., model exploration algorithms written R)
  * `R\test` - tests of the R code
  * `scripts` - any necessary scripts (e.g., scripts to launch a model), excluding scripts used to run the workflow
- * `swift` - swift code and scripts used to submit and run the workflow
+ * `swift` - Swift/T code and scripts used to submit and run the workflow

  ### Files ###